xymy/gethash/docs/source/index.rst

 Gethash Documentation
 =====================

-A set of command-line tools that can generate or check various hash values.
+Gethash is a command-line hash utility.

 .. code-block:: shell